ogulyurdakul/ogulyurdakul.github.io/_pages/about.md

 - I have a page for my [non-necessarily-academic interests and activities](/side-gigs).
 - And finally, my [photo journal](/photo-journal).

 I will try to update these pages as I have more content to share.
-In the meantime, you can contact me via [mail](mailto:yurdakul.ogulcan@gmail.com) or entertain yourself with the following two quotes.
+You can contact me via [mail](mailto:yurdakul.ogulcan@gmail.com) and if nothing above is of interest to you, maybe you will the following two quotes entertaining.

 > “For a moment, nothing happened.
 Then, after a second or so, nothing continued to happen.”
 >